-The U.S. solar industry is booming.
+The U.S. solar industry is undeniably thriving.
 With costs continuing to decline and a huge project pipeline, solar power is capturing an ever-increasing share of new U.S. power generation.
 Renewable energies are expected to account for 70% of 2021’s total of 530 billion spent on new generation capacity, and solar is predicted to make up a large percentage of this figure.
 Major U.S. corporations, including Apple, Amazon, Target, and Walmart are installing solar at an incredible rate.
-As of July 2019, the top 25 corporate solar users in America have installed over 2500 MW of capacity at over 7,500 different facilities across the country.
+As of October 2020, the top 25 corporate solar users in America have installed over 8300 MW of capacity across the country.

 The environmental cost of energy is something we should all be conscious of, and solar technologies offer numerous environmental benefits, including the reduction of greenhouse gas (GHG) emissions and waste in comparison to fuel-based energy sources.
-Climate change, sustainability, and recycling are all concerns of the solar industry, which is taking steps to address environmental issues through the lifecycle of solar products is much less damaging to the environment.
+Climate change, sustainability, and recycling are all driving the popularity of solar power, as the lifecycle of solar products is much less damaging to the environment.

 Solar Energy Policy

 The Solar Investment Tax Credit (ITC) has provided industry stability and growth since its initial passage in 2006.
 In the last decade, solar has experienced an average annual growth rate of 42%.
 Installations surged in 2016 ahead of the potential drop down of the ITC, but an extension in late 2015 has created federal policy stability through 2021.
 To learn more about the ITC and its impact on the solar industry, click here.